Welcome to EstateMate User Guide!

 Examples:

-• edit 2 n/Betsy Crower t/ edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
+• edit 2 n/Betsy Crower t/ edits the name of the 2nd tenant to be Betsy Crower and clears all existing tags.

 Format: find KEYWORD [MORE_KEYWORDS]